kavishrathod/etl-telco-churn/README.md

 ## 🔮 Future Work

-Cloud Migration: Move the pipeline to AWS S3 for storage and Amazon Redshift for scalable data warehousing
+**Cloud Migration**: Move the pipeline to AWS S3 for storage and Amazon Redshift for scalable data warehousing

-Workflow Orchestration: Integrate Apache Airflow to automate scheduling, monitoring, and pipeline retries
+**Workflow Orchestration**: Integrate Apache Airflow to automate scheduling, monitoring, and pipeline retries

 ---